 REVIEW: Submissions will be lightly reviewed by a peer program committee with the intention of providing an initial pass at clustering with an eye to novel idea integration.
 On the basis of these submissions some authors may be invited to participate in provocative panels or co-chair thematic table discussions.
 We anticipate accepting all sociotech-relevant submissions up to the maximum number of attendees we can support for the event (approx. 200).

 REGISTRATION: With your acceptance notification you will receive a link to officially register for the symposium.
-Most of our on-site expenses will be covered by our sponsors, offset by a modest $95 registration fee.
+There is a $200 registration fee that will be waived for the first 110 registrants (thanks to a grant from the NSF).
+After that, the $200 registration fee must be paid by the registrant.
 Travel and lodging are on your own.
-The Detroit metro airport (DTW) is closest airport with regular shuttle service to Ann Arbor.
+The Detroit metro airport (DTW) is the closest airport with regular shuttle service to Ann Arbor.
 The symposium is holding a set of lodging room blocks with heavily discounted rates at pricing tiers ranging from the A2 Graduate conference hotel ($173-$189/night) to venue-adjacent dorm rooms ($60/night).

 19 March, 2018 – Statement submission as PDF by e-mail (email@example.com)

 29 June, 2018 – Evening start to symposium